NDark/ndinfrastructure/README.md

 1. Export SimpleJSONHelper to parse from SimpleJSON.JSONNode to class.
 1. Export a SeqOperatorSimpleJSON from a collector of SeqOperatorBase

-## Definition format
+## Definition of format

-Class:DataClass
+> Class:DataClass
-Protocol:DataController
+> Protocol:DataController
-int a
+> int a
-string b
+> string b
-float c
+> float c

 # P_CSVToJSON

+1. Execute file.
 1. Parse csv file to JSON structure array.

 # P_GoogleSpreedSheetToJSON

+1. (need to logon google account to access file)
+1. Execute file.
-1. Load google spreed sheet to a JSON.
+1. Load google spreed sheet to a JSON file.

 # P_JSONParsersPerformance

+1. Execute file.
 1. Benchmark of performance of several C# compatible JSON methods

 # P_LocalConversationManager

+1. Execute file.
 1. An implementation of Conversation Manager.

+# T_SystemDateTime

-# T_SystemDateTime (need to depend of Unity Test Environment)
+1. need to depend on Unity Test Environment

-1. A Test of F_SystemDateTime
+1. A Test of F_SystemDateTime.